 - Open handed tips will be considered legal in all divisions.

 - If player contacts the net while playing the ball or to interfere with a play, they are at fault.
 Otherwise, no fault is committed.

 - Players must rotate one position clockwise when their team receives the right to serve (side-out).

-- In case of a dispute that cannot be resolved by team captains or the game referee (where applicable), see section 6.
+- In case of a dispute that cannot be resolved by team captains or the score keeper (where applicable), see section 6.

 - Common Volleyball Canada Indoor Rules will apply including the items noted above or with the noted exceptions.